alex-oleshkevich/starsessions/README.md

 ## Usage

 1. Add `starsessions.SessionMiddleware` to your application to enable session support,
-2. Configure session backend and pass it to the middleware,
+2. Configure session store and pass it to the middleware,
 3. Load session in your view using `load_session` utility.

 ```python